Southeast Asia

 Great touristic infrastructure, exceptional culture and biodiversity

-Southeast Asia is defined as the southeastern region of the Asian continent, located south of China, east of the Indian subcontinent, and northwest of the Australian mainland.
-It consists of 11 countries, each characterized by a significant diversity in religion, culture, and historical narratives: Brunei, Myanmar–Burma, Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+Southeast Asia consists of 11 countries, each characterized by a significant diversity in religion, culture, and historical narratives: Brunei, Myanmar (Burma), Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.

 Recognized for its remarkable cultural diversity, Southeast Asia is home to a wide array of languages and ethnicities.
-Out of the six thousand languages currently spoken around the globe, it is estimated that roughly one thousand can be found within this region.
+Of the world’s 6,000 languages, approximately one thousand are spoken within this South Asian region.

 The negative impact of massive tourism

 The region boasts several remarkable UNESCO World Heritage Sites, including the ancient temples of Angkor Wat in Cambodia, the historic town of Luang Prabang in Laos, and the stunning Banaue rice terraces of the Philippines.
-I have yet to fully experience the remarkable snorkeling and diving opportunities that offer the highest diversity of coral species globally, although I have had numerous chances to engage in these activities while island hopping in Indonesia and the Philippines.
+I have yet to fully explore its world-class snorkeling and diving, despite enjoying some in Indonesia and the Philippines already.

-Although I arrived too late to experience the unspoiled beauty of Vietnam at the turn of the century, I was privileged to be among the first international visitors to explore Laos and Cambodia as they began to welcome tourists.
+I arrived too late to experience the unspoiled beauty of Vietnam at the turn of the century.
+However, I was privileged to be among the first international visitors to explore Laos and Cambodia.
+At the turn of the century, these countries began welcoming tourists to their incredible sites and unique activities.